abdurrahmanador/github_issue_tracker/README.md

 # GitHub Issue Tracker App

-This is a Flutter-based GitHub Issue Tracker app that allows users to view, search, and filter issues from GitHub repositories.
+This is a Flutter-based GitHub Issue Tracker app that allows users to view, search issues from GitHub repositories.
 Specifically, the app retrieves and displays issues from the `flutter/flutter` repository.

 ## Features